silknow/converter/competency_questions/readme.md

-This folder contains query examples illustrating SILKNOW data available in the [SILKNOW SPARQL Endpoint](http://data.silknow.org/sparql).
+This folder contains query examples illustrating SILKNOW data available on the [SILKNOW SPARQL Endpoint](http://data.silknow.org/sparql).

-Some queries have only a _partial_ answer or no answer at all since the modeling and the publication of data is still a work in progress.
+Some queries have only a _partial_ answer or no answer at all since the modeling and the publication of data is a work in progress.

 ## Table of Contents
 * [A. Location](#location)